-- 1.1 In support of our value to respect others Colwich Parish Council will not tolerate bullying or harassment by, or of, any of its employees, officials, members, contractors, visitors to the council or members of the public from the community which we serve.
-The council is committed to the elimination of any form of intimidation in the workplace. - 1.2 This policy reflects the spirit in which the council intends to undertake all of its business and outlines the specific procedures available to all employees in order to protect them from bullying and harassment.
-It should be read in conjunction with the council's policies on Grievance and Disciplinary handling and the Elected Members Code of Conduct. - 1.3 The council will issue this policy to all employees as part of their induction and to all Members as part of their Welcome Pack.
-The council may also wish to share this policy with contractors, visitors and members of the public.
+- 1.1 In support of our value to respect others, Colwich Parish Council will not tolerate bullying or harassment by, or of, any of its colleagues, contractors, visitors to the council or members of the public from the community which we serve.
+The Council is committed to the elimination of any form of intimidation in the workplace. - 1.2 Any reference to "colleague" refers to either a Councillor or an official. - 1.3 This policy reflects the spirit in which the Council intends to undertake its business and outlines the specific procedures available to all officials in order to protect them from bullying and harassment.
+It should be read in conjunction with the council's policies on Grievance (PD125) and Disciplinary (PD124) handling and the Elected Members Code of Conduct (PD012). - 1.4 The Council will issue this policy to all officials as part of their induction and to all Councillors as part of their Welcome Pack.
+The Council may also share this policy with contractors, visitors and members of the public. - 1.5 Bullying is more likely to be complained about when individual Councillors criticise officials, often without objective evidence, without the mandate from the corporate body of the Council and in environments which are open to the public or other officials or by way of blogs, social media comments, or in the pub or local playground.